 There are two categories of Members: Fellows, who participate in the Institute’s activities on the basis of their own personal and professional convictions, and non-voting Observers, who may be either individuals or legal entities (Institutional Observers), such as European institutions, national authorities or professional legal organizations.
 Amongst its Observers the Institute counts the European Parliament, UNIDROIT, UNCITRAL and numerous supreme courts.

-It will be open to Members to propose projects on which the Institute should work, to comment on projects as they develop and to take part in the ELI General Assembly, an annual event convening many legal professionals from all over Europe and beyond.
+It is open to Members to propose projects on which the Institute should work, to comment on projects as they develop and to take part in the ELI General Assembly, an annual event convening many legal professionals from all over Europe and beyond.

-ELI projects will cover all branches of the law: substantive and procedural; private and public.
+ELI projects cover all branches of the law: substantive and procedural; private and public.
 Any project carried out under the auspices of the ELI must be at the service of the European citizen, responding to a manifest practical need and aiming at results that potentially have immediate practical impact.
-In order to be endorsed ELI’s projects need to be approved by a broad constituency of jurists who work independently and without regard to the interests of particular stakeholders or constraints of a political nature.
+In order to be endorsed, ELI’s projects need to be approved by a broad constituency of jurists who work independently and without regard to the interests of particular stakeholders or constraints of a political nature.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.